Bjeaurn/training-custom-angular-reactivity/presentation.md

 - A cold ❄️ Observable creates a new stream for each subscriber.<!-- .element: class="fragment" -->
 - A hot 🔥 Observable adds a new subscriber to the existing Observable.<!-- .element: class="fragment" -->

 Note: Check if the class knows the difference before explaining?
+Mentioned it in the examples before.

 ----